 Who is a good candidate for cardiac rehab?

-Our program is designed for those who have experienced a heart attack, have had bypass surgery, angioplasty, stent insertion, or who may be at high risk for development of heart problems due to diabetes, hypertension, obesity or arteriosclerosis.
+Our program is designed for those who have experienced a heart attack, have had bypass surgery, angioplasty, stent insertion, heart transplant, stable angina, or CHF.

 What does cardiac rehabilitation involve?